sseefried/lambdalog/posts/2011-06-27-generic-dot-products.markdown

 There's a problem with the last two cases.
 While I won't go so far as to say that there is no definition we could provide, it's clear that there are a number of choices that could be taken.
-In each case one needs to take an arbitrary element from the non-leaf argument and apply function <code>f</code> to it and then leaf argument.
-Also, it's hard to answer the question of whether it's possible to provide a <code>zipWith</code>-like definition for an arbitrary data structure.
+In each case one needs to take an arbitrary element from the <code>Branch</code> argument and apply function <code>f</code> to it and the <code>Leaf</code> argument.

+Even if there is a definition that makes reasonable sense can we say whether it's possible to provide a <code>zipWith</code>-like definition for an arbitrary data structure?

 An alternative is to modify our data structures to contain phantom types that represent the *shape* of the data structure.
 We can then define <code>dot</code>